 If your absence from the United States has been one year or longer, your green card is no longer valid for reentry.
 It’s likely that Customs and Border Protection (CBP) officers will not allow you to reenter the U.S. Or, the CBP officer could allow you to enter but also refer you to a judge for deportation proceedings.
-In fact, under certain circumstances time abroad could jeopardize your permanent resident status even if your time away has been less than a year.
+In fact, under certain circumstances travel abroad could jeopardize your permanent resident status even if your time away has been less than a year.
 A returning resident visa may be available to some permanent residents with extraordinary situations.

 There are a variety of scenarios that could leave you stranded abroad.
 Here are some potential solutions to your situation.

 Temporary Absence Less Than One Year (Lost Green Card)

 Permanent residents who lose a green card outside the United States can generally return.
 But the process will add additional time and expense to the trip.
-The permanent resident must file Form I-131A, Application for Travel Document (Courier Documentation), at the closes U.S. embassy or consulate.
+The permanent resident must file Form I-131A, Application for Travel Document (Courier Documentation), at the closest U.S. embassy or consulate.
 Form I-131A should only be filed if you are returning from overseas travel of: